-Sammie, (not his real name) was a 4-year-old Dachshund that presented with grade 5-disc disease due to thoracolumbar disc disease with loss of use of the hind limbs.
-The owners were advised to have him euthanized but they elected myelography and surgery, and to catheterise him twice daily post op.
+Sammie (not his real name) was a 4-year-old Dachshund that presented with grade 5-disc disease due to thoracolumbar disc disease with loss of use of the hind limbs.
+The owners were advised to have him euthanized, but they elected myelography and surgery and to catheterise him twice daily post-op.
 He never recovered to being able to walk and the owners tried him in a cart.
-After 6 months they came to have him euthanized, and although we know they’d made their decisions for the best of reasons, they regretted not opting for euthanasia at the outset of signs.
+After six months, they came to have him euthanized, and although we know they’d made their decisions for the best of reasons, they regretted not opting for euthanasia at the outset of signs.

 Roman, a 6-year-old Dachshund had grade 3-4/5 signs affecting the hind limbs suggesting thoraco-lumbar disc disease when he came to us.
 He had initially been (very reasonably) conservatively managed for a week by his own vet with grade 1-2/5 spinal signs.
 Unfortunately, his signs had then progressed.
-The prognosis for eventual “success” with myelography and surgery was still considered reasonably good, and was estimated at 90%, with “successes defined as comfortable, continent and capable of decent mobility, but not necessarily a return to neurological normality.
+The prognosis for eventual “success” with myelography and surgery was still considered reasonably good.
+It was estimated at 90%, with “successes defined as comfortable, continent and capable of decent mobility, but not necessarily a return to neurological normality.
 The myelogram suggested disc disease at T11-12.
 Lateralisation was difficult, even with oblique views, but left sided compression was thought to be the most likely.
-A left, and then a right T11-12 hemilaminectomy and a left sided T11-12 fenestration was performed.
-A disappointing yield of disc material was retrieved but the area was now known to be decompressed.
-He made very slow progress post-op and we doubted he would ever get to his feet.
-6 months later the owner reported that he scooted about happily on his bum but could get to his feet and that he had just regained the ability to urinate on his own.
-This case clearly illustrates the point that that 90% is not 100%, they don’t all get better, and those that do, don’t do it quickly or to a level that every owner would be satisfied with as a “successful” outcome.
+A left and right T11-12 hemilaminectomy and a left-sided T11-12 fenestration were performed.
+A disappointing yield of disc material was retrieved, but the area was now known to be decompressed.
+He made plodding progress post-op, and we doubted he would ever get to his feet.
+Six months later, the owner reported that he scooted about happily on his bum but could get to his feet and had just regained the ability to urinate independently.
+This case clearly illustrates the point that 90% is not 100%, they don’t all get better, and those that do, don’t do it quickly or to a level that every owner would be satisfied with as a “successful” outcome.

-Carts can be used for dogs, but generally speaking we don’t think these are a great idea for most dogs.
+Carts can be used for dogs, but generally speaking, at West Midlands Referrals, we don’t think these are a great idea for most dogs.
 That having been said, some dogs, typically the smaller dogs with a “can-do” attitude, can do well in carts.